aescarias/pdfnaut/docs/source/index.rst

 - Reading compressed & encrypted PDF documents (AES/ARC4, see note below).
 - Inspecting PDF structure.
 - Viewing and editing document metadata.
+- Viewing and editing document outlines.
 - Appending, inserting, and removing pages.
 - Building PDFs from scratch.

 Install
 -------

-``pdfnaut`` can be installed from PyPI. pdfnaut requires at least Python 3.9 or later.
+``pdfnaut`` can be installed from PyPI. pdfnaut requires at least Python 3.10 or later.

 .. tab-set::